timusus/MuzeiMusicExtension/README.md

 A simple music extension for [Muzei](http://muzei.co/), which displays the artwork of the currently playing song in Muzei.

-1. The music extension receives `MediaController Metadata` changes (via the `NotificationListenerService`)
+1. The music extension receives `MediaController Metadata/Playstate` changes (via the `NotificationListenerService`)
 2. The artist name, album name and track name are retrieved from the `Metadata`
-3. The extension searches for the artwork on the device (in the `MediaStore` and in the folder of the file itself)
+3. The extension retrieves artwork from the internet and passes it to Muzei.
-4. If no artwork is found on the device, the artwork `Uri` is retrieved from Last.fm and passed to Muzei

 Muzei Music Extension is on the [Play Store](https://play.google.com/store/apps/details?id=com.simplecity.muzei.music)

 ### Changelog:

-Current Version: 2.0.1
+Current Version: 2.1.0

+#### 2.1.0
+- Google have nerfed manifest declared broadcast receivers, which means we can no longer listen to `metachanged` events from various apps, since they're not targeted directly at Muzei.
+So, we now rely exclusively on the NotificationListenerService for metadata & playstate changes.
+- Use Shuttle's artwork API, since Last.FM is unreliable.
+Since the API redirects to the url of the actual image, we no longer need to parse any JSON, so Retrofit/OkHttp are no longer required.
+- Since Muzei performs its own caching, and Google prevent us from discovering artwork on disk, we now just fetch artwork exclusively from online sources.
+We no longer need access to the MediaStore.
+- The option to revert to default artwork when music isn't playing has been removed.
+Since artwork providers could be local or remote, and it's difficult to determine the actual play state, we now just display the most recent artwork.

 #### 2.0.1
 - Crash fixes